Learn more about Projects in QuickBooks Online.

 After you create your budget, select the Subdivide by Customer option.
 Then select the customer and project your budget is for.

 Yes.
 If your project has no transactions and no balance owed, you can delete it.
-Keep in mind, you can't reactivate projects once you delete them.

 If you need to delete an active project that has a balance, move the transactions to another project, sub-customer, or customer first.
 Then you can delete it.